XiplusChenyu/Object-Location-DQN/Logs.md

 #### update:
-> Please update this readme and add a log here<
+> Please add logs here

 12/10 update this project with python3.6 and newest tensorflow and Keras<br/>
 12/01 update something, hello <br/>